Yes, you must be prequalified prior to the bid opening.

 1. A description of your firm's experience including:

 2. Whether your firm is prequalified with the SCA.
-If you don't know, you can state this.
+If you don't know, you may state this.
+You can also check under prequalification process.

 3. The full contact information of the person to whom the RFP should be sent, including: